Traves-Theberge/Migmaq_Foundation/README.md

 Migmaq_Foundation
 Description:
 The Migmaq Foundation Dictionary is a web application designed to provide a comprehensive dictionary for the Mi'gmaq language.
 It allows users to search for words, view their definitions, types, and translations, and supports filtering by various criteria.
+If user clicks any word it redirects to a new page with AI features!
+Check it out!

 ### Getting Started

+### Start Server
 ```
 nodemon server.js
+```
 You can access the website at http://localhost:3000/
-```
 ### Auto restart server
 ```
 npm i -g nodemon